Members of the Protestant Church of Christ,

 Catholics admit Jesus established an authoritative Church, the Church wrote and compiled the New Testament writings, she added them to the Old Testament, and then called the entire library of Sacred Scripture the Bible.
 Catholics admit the word of God is not only present in the Sacred Scriptures, but is also present in that same Sacred Tradition—oral teachings and authoritative leadership—He established.
 The subject of this admittance is what is called the Christian Rule of Faith.

 The Protestant Church of Christ has a different Rule of Faith, and it is, of course, Protestant.
 You do not admit God established an authoritative Church—one that should never be usurped by any latter-day community.
 In essence, you believe St. Paul failed to include an expiration date when he wrote, Obey your leaders and submit to them; for they are keeping watch over your souls, as men who will have to give an account (Hebrews 13:17).
 Do you believe St. Paul meant to endorse ecclesial revolution, ecclesial reinventions, or an ecclesiology that allows for the advancement of any novel group that has determined for itself the “true” meaning of Scripture?
 Because at some moment within your group’s history, your members must admit your elders did not submit to any other elders.
 Your leaders either appointed themselves, or they were elected by people who would not submit to leadership, to usurp established Christian ecclesial leadership.
-And even though your group was born from ecclesial (and, as shown, scriptural) derailment, you would have the world believe that, although you deny you are Protestant, the Protestant Rule of Faith best represents your approach to Christianity, that the Scriptures are the only word of God, that all you believe is the Bible, and that the Bible is all you believe.
+And even though your group was born from ecclesial (and, as shown, scriptural) derailment, you would have the world believe that, although you deny you are Protestant, the Protestant Rule of Faith best represents your approach to Christianity, the Scriptures are the only word of God, all you believe is the Bible, and the Bible is all you believe.

 Does the Bible foretell any future Restoration when men should not obey the Church’s leaders, but instead, disobey them, create something new, and call it old?
 Your model presumes those responsible for “the Apostasy” (a subject I will heavily cover in future essays) were elders who went out from you—that Catholicism developed after your invisible, nebulous notion of what “Church” was and is—and you would deny that the Catholic elders are owed your submission because you deny that the Catholic Church is or was Christian; but doing so would undermine your entire theory of Apostasy and Restoration because that would contradict your hope that the Catholic Church “became” apostate.
 And of course, you deny historical Christianity’s understanding of Jesus’ intent for apostolic and sacramental perpetuity.
 For what body other than the Catholic Church has your group paraded as the evil monster?
 The world knows the early Catholic elders never left any pre-Campbellite leaning sect, but you would suggest the elders went out from a model that did not exist, that the elders who instigated “the Apostasy” did not believe in your not-yet formed religion; an unbiased student would understand that your group is not old, but new.
 Which of your dueling hopes is true?
 Did the Catholic Church become apostate, which means it was at one time the true Church; or was it born at some late time, which means your accusations towards her as instigating the Apostasy are grossly misdirected!